RMITLibrary/easy_cite/2022-build/markdown/chicagoa.md

 Sound recordings may include CDs, content from music streaming platforms, or records (LPs).

-For sound recordings a note may begin with the Title of recording, but the bibliographic entry must begin with the Name of person primarily responsible for the content (e.g. performer, composer).
-The primary contributor is based on which is more relevant for discussion.
+- Begin the citation with the name of the Creator.
+The Creator can include the recording artist, composer, or performer depending on the focus of your discussion.
+For group names e.g. bands, use name in full original order.

-Year published can be substituted for year recorded or copyright.
+- Year of recording or copyright can be used as the year of publication.

+- Titles of songs or short pieces are enclosed in quotation marks.
+Titles of albums are italicised.

+- Include additional contributors if relevant to discussion.

+- Include additional information such as identifying number or release date after the publisher to distinguish between similar recordings if available.

+- If sourced online include an accessed date and URL or name of streaming service at the end of the citation.

-**Musical recordings** are usually listed in a separate discography.
-If included in the bibliography they can be grouped under an appropriate subheading.
+(Check with your lecturer if **Musical recordings** require listing in a separate discography.
+If included in the bibliography, they can be grouped under an appropriate subheading.)

 #### Note rule

 {.footnote-indent}Note number.
-Full Name of the person primarily responsible for the content, *Title of Recording*, other relevant information, Publisher catalogue number, Year published in the relevant format, format. {/.footnote-indent}
+Creator’s Full Name, *Title of Recording*, additional contributors, additional information, Publisher & Catalogue number, Year published in relevant format, format. {/.footnote-indent}

 Or

-Note number.
-“Title of Part,” other relevant information, format or Name of the streaming service, track number on Full Name of the person primarily responsible for the content, *Title of Recording*, Publisher, Year published. {/.footnote-indent}
+{.footnote-indent}Note number.
+Creator’s Full Name, “Title of Track,” additional contributors, additional information, track number on *Title of Recording*, Publisher, year published, format or streaming service/database. {/.footnote-indent}

 ##### Note examples

 > {.footnote-indent}1.
-Steve Reich, “Come Out,” with Daniel Hamm (voice), on *Early Works*, Elektra Nonesuch 979169-2, 1987, CD. {/.footnote-indent}
+Richard Strauss, *Don Quixote*, with Emanuel Feuermann (violoncello) and the Philadelphia Orchestra, conducted by Eugene Ormandy, recorded February 24, 1940, Biddulph LAB 042, 1991, CD. {/.footnote-indent}
 > {.footnote-indent}2.
-Richard Strauss, *Don Quixote*, with Emanuel Feuermann (violoncello) and the Philadelphia Orchestra, conducted by Eugene Ormandy, recorded February 24, 1940, Biddulph LAB 042, 1991, CD. {/.footnote-indent}
+Steve Reich, “Come Out,” with Daniel Hamm (voice), track 1 on *Early Works*, Elektra Nonesuch 979169-2, 1987, CD. {/.footnote-indent}
 > {.footnote-indent}3.
 Yothu Yindi, “Treaty - Radio Mix,” track 15 on *Tribal Voice*, originally released 1991; Bloodlines, 2012.
 Spotify https<nolink>://open.spotify.com/track/0RGD7VXcMiPGmnha3vXSt3?si=3a405ec23ae341d5. {/.footnote-indent}
 > {.footnote-indent}4.
-Nancy Sinatra and Lee Hazelwood, “Some Velvet Morning,” track 8 on *Nancy and Lee*, Hollywood: Reprise RS-6273, 1968, 33⅓ rpm. {/.footnote-indent}
+Nancy Sinatra and Lee Hazelwood, “Some Velvet Morning,” track 8 on *Nancy and Lee*, Reprise RS-6273, 1968, 33⅓ rpm. {/.footnote-indent}

 #### Shortened note rule

 {.footnote-indent}Note Number.
-Family Name, *Short Title of Work*. {/.footnote-indent}
+Creator's Family Name, *Short Title of Recording*. {/.footnote-indent}

 OR

 {.footnote-indent}Note Number.
-Short Performer Name, "Short Title of Part." {/.footnote-indent}
+Short Performer Name, "Short Title of Track." {/.footnote-indent}

 ##### Shortened note examples

 > {.footnote-indent}5.
+Strauss, *Don Quixote*. {/.footnote-indent}
+> {.footnote-indent}6.
 Reich, “Come Out.” {/.footnote-indent}
-> {.footnote-indent}6.
-Strauss, *Don Quixote*. {/.footnote-indent}
 > {.footnote-indent}7.
 Yothu Yindi, “Treaty.” {/.footnote-indent}
 > {.footnote-indent}8.
-Sinatra and Hazelwood, “Some Velvet Morning.” {/.footnote-indent}
+Sinatra and Hazelwood, "Velvet.” {/.footnote-indent}

 #### Bibliography Rule

-{.hanging-indent}Family Name, Given Name of the person primarily responsible for the content. *Title of content*. other relevant information.
-Publisher catalogue number, Year published in the relevant format, format.
-Any other references such as the original. {/.hanging-indent}
+{.hanging-indent}Creator’s Family Name, Given Name. *Title of Recording*.
+Additional contributors.
+Additional information.
+Publisher & Catalogue number.
+Year published in the relevant format. format.
+Additional information. {/.hanging-indent}

 Or

-{.hanging-indent}Family Name, Given Name of the person primarily responsible for the content, their role.
-“Title of Part,” other relevant information, Format or Name of the streaming service.
-Track number on Full Name of the person primarily responsible for the content if necessary, *Title of Recording*, Publisher, Year published. {/.hanging-indent}
+{.hanging-indent}Creator’s Family Name, Given Name.
+“Title of Track.”
+Additional information.
+Track number on *Title of Recording*, Publisher.
+Year published.
+Format or Name of the streaming service/database. {/.hanging-indent}

 ##### Bibliography examples

 > {.hanging-indent}Reich, Steve.
 “Come Out.” with Daniel Hamm (voice) on *Early Works*.
 Elektra Nonesuch 9 79169-2.
 1987.
 CD. {/.hanging-indent}
+> {.hanging-indent}Sinatra, Nancy and Lee Hazelwood.
+“Some Velvet Morning.”
+Track 8 on *Nancy and Lee*.
+Reprise RS-6273.
+1968.
+33⅓ rpm. {/.hanging-indent}
 > {.hanging-indent}Strauss, Richard. *Don Quixote*. with Emanuel Feuermann (violoncello) and the Philadelphia Orchestra, conducted by Eugene Ormandy.
 Recorded February 24, 1940.
 Biddulph LAB 042.
 1991.
 CD. {/.hanging-indent}
 > {.hanging-indent}Yothu Yindi.
 “Treaty - Radio Mix.”
 Track 15 on *Tribal Voice*.
 Originally released 1991.
 Bloodlines, 2012.
-Spotify. https<nolink>://open.spotify.com/track/0RGD7VXcMiPGmnha3vXSt3?si=3a405ec23ae341d5. {/.hanging-indent}
-> {.hanging-indent}Sinatra, Nancy and Lee Hazelwood.
-“Some Velvet Morning.”
-Track 8 on *Nancy and Lee*.
-Hollywood, Reprise RS-6273.
-1968.
-33⅓ rpm. {/.hanging-indent}
+Spotify streaming audio. {/.hanging-indent}

 ###### end-subtype-content